vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/flowchart.md

 ### Directions

 The following directions are available and define the direction the connection will leave the node from.
-If there are more than one specifiers, it is always the last.
+If there are more than one specifier, it is always the last.
 All nodes have a default direction making this an optional specification. `<direction>` will be used and one of the below list should be used in its place.

 - `left`
 - `right`